Validation and Measurement Uncertainty

 QuoData can help you conduct a verification or in-house validation study in accordance with the requirements of ISO/IEC 17025:2017.
 For a verification study, the aim is to show that your laboratory is competent to use a method which has already been validated.
 For an in-house validation study, the aim is to show that your method meets relevant performance criteria.
 Due to our considerable experience and our role in international standardization, QuoData can offer valuable guidance regarding experimental design, the statistical model for the estimation of performance characteristics, and the application of assessment criteria.
 In particular, the use of highly efficient designs can considerably reduce the workload.
 While we have been applying these standards for 20 years, they have only recently been taken up in international standards (e.g. ISO 16140 and the revision of ISO 5725).
 Do not hesitate to get in touch with us in order to benefit from our unique expertise.

-As far as the standardization and validation of methods intended to be used in different laboratories, QuoData provides comprehensive services, including planning, experimental design, setting up an online platform for communication with participants and data submission, checks on data integrity and plausibility, data evaluation, and reporting/publishing results.
+As far as the standardization and validation of methods intended to be used in different laboratories is concerned, QuoData provides comprehensive services, including planning, experimental design, setting up an online platform for communication with participants and data submission, checks on data integrity and plausibility, data evaluation, and reporting/publishing results.

 The following papers provide a cross-section of our activities and expertise in method validation: